microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 Run `npm run docker`.
 It will start a Docker Compose with Selenium Grid and 4 nodes of Chrome.

-Then, run `npm test` to start Jest.
-When Jest run the test pages, it will take screenshots and save it under [`/__tests__/__image_snapshots__/html`](https://github.com/microsoft/BotFramework-WebChat/tree/main/__tests__/__image_snapshots__/html).
+Run `npm test` to start Jest.
+When Jest runs the test pages, it will take screenshots of new tests and save it under [`/__tests__/__image_snapshots__/html`](https://github.com/microsoft/BotFramework-WebChat/tree/main/__tests__/__image_snapshots__/html).

 ### Troubleshooting test suites

-We run test suites on every commit and requires 100% test pass.
-If test suites did not complete successfully, they are likely:
+We run test suites on every PR and require 100% pass rate.
+If test suites do not complete successfully, the cause may be:

--  New changes causing fail in existing tests
+-  New changes are causing failure(s) in existing tests
--  Intermittent services issue
+-  Intermittent services issues
 -  Test reliability issue, please see [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
 -  Polluted development environment, for example:
    -  Outdated `node_modules` content
    -  Outdated Node.js or NPM

-When the test suites failed:
+When the test suites fail:

--  Identify if it is related to new changes or not
+-  Identify whether the tests fail WITHOUT any code changes
-   -  Clone a clean repository and run the test suites without any changes
+   -  Make a fresh clone of BotFramework-WebChat and run the test suites without any changes.
+If the fresh clone tests pass, this means the latest code changes are causing failures.
--  Identify if it is intermittent issue or not
+-  Identify whether the failure is intermittent
-   -  Run the test suites again
+   -  Run the (failing) test suites again, potentially using jest filters (`f` for failed tests)

-If existing test suites failed without any changes:
+If existing test suites fail without any code changes, please determine the following:

--  Test suites always fail
+-  Test suites always fail, even after repeated runs
-   1. Service could be updated and causing a break in our test suites, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose)
+   1. The service may have been updated, causing the test suite failures.
+Please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) on the Web Chat repository.
 -  Test suites fail intermittently
-   1. If related to service issue, such as the MockBot is down, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose)
+   1. Service reliability problems (e.g. for DirectLine, or Mockbot) may be the cause.
+Please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) on the Web Chat repository.
-   1. If related to test reliability, please comment to [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
+   1. Test reliability problems may be the cause.
+If so, please comment on [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938) and include:
+   - Failing test names/files
+   - Failing screencaps, if available.
+These images can be retrieved from `__diff_output__`
+   - Error messages

 To debug race conditions:

-1. Append `location.reload()` to the test page so it will keep reloading the test page until it fail
+1. Append `location.reload()` to the test code to continually reload the test page until it fails
-1. Navigate to the test page manually and wait until it failed and stop reloading
+1. Navigate to the test page on `http://localhost:5001/tests/<testname>` and wait until the test fails, after which the automatic reloading will stop

 General tips on race conditions or intermittent test failures:

--  After sending a message, wait for responses from bot
+-  After sending a message, wait for responses from the bot (using `host.minMessagesShown(2)`)
--  After a long message is shown, wait for scroll to complete
+-  After a long message is shown, wait for scroll to complete using `host.scrollComplete()`
 -  Remove or speed up animations and media progress bars

 ## Static code analysis

 Run `npm run precommit` for static code analysis.

-To skip any ESLint errors, we prefer `eslint-disable-next-line` instead of disabling a specific rule for the whole file.
+To ignore any ESLint errors, please use `eslint-disable-next-line` instead of disabling a specific rule for the whole file.
 Comments are required on why the rule is disabled.

 ## Final checks

 There are checks that automation will not be able to capture.
 For example:

 -  Transparency
-   -  Add a new log to `CHANGELOG.md`
+   -  Summarize test updates or changes as a part of the pull request
+   - If there are ONLY test changes, summarize those changes in `CHANGELOG.md` as well
    -  Fill out the pull request form with details
 -  Hygiene
    -  Make sure imports, members, variables, etc, are sorted alphabetically